 While I found there was stress and work involved with operating the RV, I remind myself that there is stress and work making your way through the tube stations of London or navigating a waterway in a kayak on a windy day.
 The RV was out of my comfort zone but I succeeded at it and came away committed to doing it again.
-My family adored the experience more than many others and that’s the best reason to make a journey that seemed so foreign to me a familiar part of our life.
+My family adored the experience more than many others we’ve tried and that’s the best reason to make this type of journey, which seemed so foreign to me, a familiar part of our life.

 Tips for First-Time RV Trips